smallkot/NSDispatch/README.md

 - Feel free to fork NSDispatch and change the class namespaces to some other two-or-three-letter designator and continue using it to your heart's desire.

 On the off chance than Apple ever does make an `NSDispatch` class/library, I will immediately deprecate this project.

+This code is provided as-is.
+Include it in your own projects at your own risk.